RedHat-UX/red-hat-design-system/docs/tokens/index.md

 ### Aliases

-Some of our design tokens leverage additional layers of abstraction, called aliases.
+Some of our design tokens leverage an additional layer of abstraction called **aliases**.
 Alias tokens point to a global token which holds their value.

+We use aliases to help systematize the desired values referenced by our tokens.
+One benefit of this approach is that by using alias tokens, users can reference semantic aliases instead of hard-coded values.
+Another benefit is that it enables flexibility.
+If we need to update an alias and want those changes applied across the design system, we only need to change that single alias in order for it to propagate everywhere.

 {% example
   alt="Flow showing how 1 global token is applied to 2 different elements because the alias names are different",